a-b-street/abstreet/docs/design/notes/gui.md

 	- warp... exclusive blocking. apparently we used to still let ambient plugins draw and color stuff while it's active, but meh, doesnt seem important.
 	- search... argh, this is the one that's SOMETIMES exclusive blocking and sometimes stackable modal.
 - finally, make time travel exclusive blocking, since lots of other stuff doesnt actually work with it.

+## Quick viewers

+I need a way to render and debug InitialMaps.
+Don't want to squeeze it into editor, but also don't want to go overboard making a new crate with lots of copy-pasta code.
+It's like the synthetic editor.
+Can we extract out a pattern for this kind of thing?

+- debug functionality
+	- automatically center on something interesting
+	- go forwards/backwards
+- cleanup
+	- take away ability to load a map from a saved InitialMap
+	- make synthetic use stuff
+	- make halloween use stuff